Last checked: 16/02/2023

 You can't claim late payment interest in transactions with consumers.
 If you have an issue with a consumer the above rules do not apply.
 For more information on issues with consumers, see:

-My business is based in an EU country (In this case, the 27 EU member states) and I am owed money from a business operating in the same country as me.
+My business is based in an EU country and I am owed money from a business operating in the same country as me.

 Calculate interest owed